 I liked The Wheell of Time.
 I loved The Sword of Truth, and will next recommend a book from its collection, but so far, I am a huge fan of A Song of Ice and Fire.
 I’ll add more books as I get to them, but this is fantasy without the obsession of mythical creatures that I feel sometimes distorts the storytelling.
 It’s political deception, fantastic battle scenes, and cold calculation.
 I don’t know what that says of my character, but give it a try.
 George R.R.
 Martin does not disappoint.
 The HBO adaptation was absolutely outstanding.

-The Sword of Truth series as a whole is worth reading from beginning to end, but if I had to pick the book that stands out for me, it would be Faith of the Fallen.
+The Sword of Truth series as a whole is worth reading from beginning to end, starting with Wizard’s First Rule, but if I had to pick the book that stands out for me, it would be Faith of the Fallen.
 Terry Goodkind gets a little preachy in the latter half of his writing, but Faith of the Fallen still maintains a good line between moral lessons and provocative fiction.

 Note: These are all affiliate links and help the website earn a little change to keep it going.